jewel/clearskies/protocol/core.md

 Each of these types will be explained in turn.

-For all message types the length of the JSON object is added after the prefix, using ASCII characters.
+For all message types the length of the JSON object is added after the prefix, in hexedecimal, using ASCII characters.
+The size is padded with zeros and will always be 6 characters.
 The maximum size for the JSON body is 16777216 bytes.

 The JSON body must start with a "{" character.
 That is to say, it is not valid to have an array, string, or other non-object as the body.